[all chapters in html] [all chapters in pdf] [lost world forum]

 - William Ryan and Walter Pitman, Noah's Flood (1998)

-- Describes the evidence bearing on the sudden flooding of the Black Sea through the Bosporus in circa 5600 BC, and the diaspora of the mixed-farming peoples (and languages) to Europe, Asia Minor, Mesopotamia, and Asia (the last to return on horseback a thousand years later as the speakers of Indo-European languages).
+- Describes the evidence bearing on the sudden flooding of the Black Sea through the Bosporus in circa 5600 BC, and the diaspora of the mixed-farming peoples (and languages) to Europe, Asia Minor, Mesopotamia, and central Asia (the last to return on horseback a thousand years later as the speakers of Indo-European languages).
 Twenty years of research by them and many others.

 - Richard Rudgley, The Lost Civilizations of the Stone Age (1999)